 This is only a temporary solution because heat needs to escape and without proper heat venting system your cover will be blown.
 Another problem with thermal cloaking technology is that your heat signature might look too cold on thermal cameras, which can also raise the suspicion.

-These are some good ways on escaping night vision with a minimal chance of being caught, I sure am excited to try them out.
+These are some good ways on escaping night vision and thermal imaging cameras with a minimal chance of being caught, I sure am excited to try them out.
+Lol